|The Global RISK Management Network™

 Educate...
 Enlighten...
 Empower...

-Leading edge thinking and practice on Contemporary Global Risk Management issues to enable and facilitate Organizational and CxO Performance.
+Leading edge research and practice on Contemporary Finance & Risk Management issues enabling Organizational and CxO Performance.

-Global Corporations: Goldman Sachs, Google, HP, IBM, Intel, Microsoft, Wells Fargo
+Wall Street & IT: Goldman Sachs, Google, HP, IBM, Intel, Microsoft, Ogilvy, Wells Fargo

 Business Schools: Harvard, MIT, Princeton, Stanford, UC Berkeley, Wharton